 Temperature and Humidity Control Solutions from Air Innovations

-Air Innovations provides custom ECUs with precise temperature and humidity levels to meet the specific needs of each client’s application.
+Air Innovations provides custom environmental control units with precise temperature and humidity levels to meet the specific needs of each client’s unique application.
 Our ECUs are vertical or horizontally shaped and sized to fit inside or adjacent to the fabrication environment.
 ECUs from Air Innovations use the most advanced ULPA filters with the capacity to remove 99.999% of particles larger than 0.12 microns, combined with molecular filtration at the highest level of sensitivity to prevent harmful gases from affecting critical processes.

 Temperature and humidity control are critical elements in semiconductor development and fabrication.
-Precise levels of environmental factors are necessary in the longevity and performance of semiconductor devices.
+Precise levels of environmental factors are necessary for the longevity and performance of semiconductor devices.